Corr Castle: History

 It appears that the area surrounding the castle was inhabited by the Cornwalsh family of Welsh origin in medieval times with the nearby hill and their Welsh origin giving them their name.
 It is unknown whether the Cornwalsh family, the later White family or another party actually constructed the castle.

 The castle was definitively owned by the Whites of St. Catherine in the mid 16th century but passed to Christopher St Lawrence, 8th Baron Howth in 1579 and may have been improved and upgraded at that time.

+The castle can be seen clearly on the Down Survey map of North Dublin from 1655.